viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 ### Organize the wires and components

-Now might be the time to figure out where you're laying everything out inside your case if you've not done so already.
+Now might be the time to figure out where you're laying everything out inside your case.
 You'll need a space for:

 <div class="td-max-width-on-larger-screens">